cbuelt/cbuelt.github.io/_pages/about.md

   image: prof_pic.jpg
   more_info: >

-news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: true
+  limit:         # optional
+  scrollable: true

 ---

 *PhD candidate, LMU Munich*